thepembeweb/ensuring-quality-releases/README.md

 ﻿# Azure Infrastructure Operations Project: Ensuring Quality Releases

-> This project develops and demonstrate the use of a variety of industry leading tools, especially Microsoft Azure, to create disposable test environments and run a variety of automated tests with the click of a button.
+> This project develops and demonstrates the use of a variety of industry leading tools, especially Microsoft Azure, to create disposable test environments and run a variety of automated tests with the click of a button.
 Additionally, it shows how to monitor and provide insight into your application's behavior, and determine root causes by querying the application’s custom log files.

 ![](terraform-with-microsoft-azure-logo.jpg)